-Working with landing page content blocks and layouts
+Working with landing page content components and layouts

-The Oracle Eloqua landing page Design Editor uses content blocks and layouts to help you build your landing page.
+The Oracle Eloqua landing page Design Editor uses content components and layouts to help you build your landing page.

-Content blocks are types of elements that you can include in your landing page.
+Content components are types of elements that you can include in your landing page.
 Content types include text, buttons, images, forms, and more.
-You can add content blocks to sections of a layout.
-Content blocks added to layouts create a content block in your landing page.
+You can add content components to sections of a layout.
+Content added to layouts creates a content component in your landing page.

 The following content types are available:

-- Images: Add images from the Oracle Eloqua component library, from your machine, or Oracle Content and Experience.
+- Images: Add images from the Oracle Eloqua component library, from your machine, or Oracle CX Content (formerly Oracle Content and Experience Cloud).

 - Buttons: Buttons are an effective way to create calls-to-action in your landing pages.
 Button content is text only and cannot use images.
-You can write right-to-left when adding button text.
+Select hover state to better indicate when a user hovers over the button.
+You can hide buttons in mobile and write right-to-left when adding button text.

 - Dividers: Dividers are horizontal lines used to visually separate content on your landing pages.